kameshchauhan/katacoda-scenarios/openfaas/python3/step2.md

 ### Creating a new project
-Now create a new function called "hello-java" by using below command
+Now create a new function called "hello-python3" by using below command

-`faas-cli new --lang node hello-python3 --prefix $REGISTRY/hello-python3 --gateway $OPENFAAS_URL`{{execute}}
+`faas-cli new --lang python3 hello-python3 --prefix $REGISTRY/hello-python3 --gateway $OPENFAAS_URL`{{execute}}

 Contents of handler function is `/openfaas/hello-python3/handler.py`{{open}}